princhenee/solutions-The-C-Programming-Language/README.md

 as my part-time job and would like to contribute to some open source C projects later.

-I put this project under the MIT Lisense.
+This project under the MIT Lisense.